Table of Contents

 Alchemist

 Same concept as wizard, only you’ve a better chance at champion walling here considering the Alchemist hero doesn’t have the same damage on command capability as the Wizard hero with it’s various fireball abilities.
+The exception here is if your opponent chose the ‘Brittle Gas’ upgrade, which reduces all opposing champions defense to 1 on card sacrifice.

 Druid